 After a workplace head injury, it is essential to work with a qualified and experienced workers’ compensation attorney to ensure your eligibility and maximum possible benefit award.

-The highly qualified and dedicated team of attorneys at Krasno, Krasno, & Onwudinjo is here to assist you in all aspects of your head injury workers’ compensation claim.
+If you have questions about wage loss benefits, medical benefits, or any other aspects of your workers’ compensation case, our attorneys are ready to assist you.
+We can guide you through each step of your head injury workers’ compensation claim.
 To schedule a free consultation, contact us today via email or call us at (844) 243-4849 or toll-free at 877-794-2396.